-- The Governance Board has contracted with My School Bucks and has mandated that DIA will no longer accept cash for any funds collection activity inclusive of Before/Aftercare, Field Trips, Fundraisers, and all related activities. - The Business Manager will be responsible for account reconciliation and providing appropriate allocation information to related school staff. - The Executive Director will be presented reconciliation statements from My School Bucks on a monthly basis. - This policy became effective 8/1/2018.
+- 1. The Governance Board has mandated that DIA will no longer accept cash for any funds collection activity inclusive of Before and Aftercare, Field Trips, Fundraisers, and all related activities. - 2.
+The Controller and the contracted accounting team will be responsible for account reconciliation and providing appropriate allocation information to related school staff. - 3.
+The Executive Director will be presented reconciliation statements on a monthly basis.

-FUNDS (Checks/Money Orders) Collection Policy.
+Funds (Checks/Money Orders) Collection Policy

-In the event that checks/money orders are collected, the Executive Director will ensure that the following policies are followed:
+If checks/money orders are collected, the Executive Director will ensure that the following polices are followed:

-- The Business Manager will disburse 3-part receipt books to all schoolteachers/staff members that will be collecting funds after recording receipt book number for record keeping purposes. - The Office Manager or Accounts Receivable Clerk will verify funds collected and counted by the person(s) collecting monies related to DuBois Integrity Academy, Inc. and will sign off on the total received as reconciled by receipts.
-(White copy to parent, Yellow copy turned into the Administrative Office (Office Manager or Account Receivable Clerk) with funds,; Pink copy stays in book and turned into the Administrative Office (Office Manager or Account Receivable Clerk) , once receipt book has been completely used. - All voided receipts will remain in the book.
-No tearing receipts out of book.
+- The Director or Operations will disburse 3-part receipt books to all school teachers/staff members that will be collecting funds after recording receipt book number for record keeping purposes. - The Office Manager will verify funds collected and counted by the person(s) collecting monies related to DuBois Integrity Academy, Inc. and will sign off on the total received as reconciled by receipts; (white copy to parent, yellow copy turned into the Administrative Office (Office Manager) with funds; Pink copy stays in book and turned into the Director of Operations who turns into the Controller. - All voided receipts will remain in the book.

-- The Office Manager or Accounts Receivable Clerk upon verification of funds collected by the school staff, will record the amount. - The Office Manager or Account Receivable Clerk will turn over all funds and accounting documents to the Business Manager.
-The Business Manager shall ensure that the total funds collected in checks and money orders totals the receipts received. - The Business Manager shall deposit funds in the school's local bank and record the deposit in the school's Financial System. - The Office Manager or Account Receivable Clerk will record the receipts and list in numerical order to be reconciled later upon receipt of all completed receipt books. - When all receipts in a book have been used, the receipt book should be returned to the Administrative Office for reconciliation by the Office Manager who together with the Business Manager will sign off on the completed reconciliation.
+- The Office Manager upon verification of funds collected by the school staff, will record the amount. - The Office Manager will turn over all funds and accounting documents to the Director of Operations.
+The Director of Operations shall ensure that the total funds collected in checks and money orders total the receipts received; then turn over to the Controller. - The Director of Operations shall deposit funds in the school's local bank and provide a receipt to the Controller to record the deposit in the school's Financial System. - When all receipts in a book have been used, the receipt book should be returned to the Controller for reconciliation who together with the Director of Operations will sign off on the completed reconciliation.
 Any discrepancies will be duly noted and reported to the Executive Director for appropriate action.

-Credit Card Usage Policy
+Credit Card Usage